viviandotdev/ObsidianVault/+ Encounters/Queue.md

 I think an important criteria for me is to that my parents like them, I learn from examples, I don't think I have ever seen an example in real life of a relationship that I would like to emulate or like look up to.
-But like a year or two I remember watching a show
+But like a year or two I remember watching a show that really showed a relationship that i would like to emulate all i want is to have someone believe in me at the times when i don't believe in myself